-Our future success may be dependent upon our ability to effectively integrate businesses that we acquire and their brands, including our ability to realize potentially available marketing opportunities and cost savings, some of which may involve operational changes.
+Our future success may be dependent upon our ability to effectively integrate new brands and businesses that we acquire, including our ability to realize potentially available marketing opportunities and cost savings, some of which may involve operational changes.
 We cannot be certain:

-- as to the timing or number of marketing opportunities or amount of cost savings that may be realized as the result of our integration of an acquired company and its brands; - that a business combination will enhance our competitive position and business prospects; or - o that we will not experience difficulties with customers, personnel or other parties as a result of a business combination.
+- o as to the timing or number of marketing opportunities or amount of cost savings that may be realized as the result of our integration of an acquired brand or business; - o that a business combination will enhance our competitive position and business prospects; - o that we will not experience difficulties with customers, personnel or other parties as a result of a business combination; or - o that, with respect to our acquisitions outside the United States, we will not be affected by, among other things, exchange rate risk.